charmbracelet/wishlist/README.md

 want that, you can pass a path to `-config`, and it can be either a YAML, or a SSH config file.

-### Zeroconf/Avahi
+### Zeroconf/Avahi/mDNS/Bonjour

-Wishlist can also discover services using Avahi, to do so, run it with `--zeroconf.enabled`.
+Wishlist can also discover services using mDNS, to do so, run it with `--zeroconf.enabled`.
 Optionally, you can also specify a timeout with `--zeroconf.timeout` and, which domain to look for with `--zeroconf.domain`.